How To Drive Safe This Holiday Season

 From Thanksgiving at the grandparents’ to New Year’s Eve in the big city, be sure your car is ready for all of your holiday driving plans.
 Call or stop by Greg’s Japanese Auto for a complete inspection of your vehicle.
 Located in Western Washington, our team of highly trained specialists can help you keep your Japanese vehicle running efficiently.

 If you have been neglecting any maintenance on your Japanese vehicle, our ASE certified technicians will be able to handle any major or minor repair work expertly, as well as equip you with any other safe winter driving tips.
-As a family-owned business, we understand how important it is to spend the holidays with the people you love the most.
+We understand how important it is to spend the holidays with the people you love the most.
 Let us help you prepare your car to ensure your safety.